Itombwe Nightjar

 Sounds of a Mysterious Nightjar

-Since the species was first described by Michel Louette in 1990, there have been no confirmed sightings of the Itombue Nightjar.
+Since the species was first described by Michel Louette in 1990, there have been no confirmed sightings of the Itombwe Nightjar.
 However, over the years, researchers from the field have come forward hearing sounds of an unidentified, mysterious forest nightjar.
-They are convinced that these sounds are none other than the Itombue Nightjar.
+They are convinced that these sounds are none other than the Itombwe Nightjar.

 Here are the places where the mysterious forest nightjar was heard between 1985-1998: